finance calculator

 Deep dive

-Estimate your tax refund or amount owed by entering income, effective tax rate, withholding, and credits.
+Estimate your tax refund or amount owed by entering income, an effective tax rate, withholding, and credits.
+See in seconds whether you’re trending toward a refund or a bill at filing time.

 FAQs